oracle/tribuo/docs/PackageOverview.md

 - Core - contains an Output subclass for use with multi-class classification tasks, evaluation code for checking model performance, and an implementation of Adaboost.SAMME.
 It also contains simple baseline classifiers.
-If your system doesn't outperform the baseline classifiers, it can be assumed that your system is not working properly.
 - DecisionTree - an implementation of CART decision trees.
 - Experiments - A set of main functions for training & testing models on any supported dataset.
 This submodule depends on all the classifiers and allows